 Diverse Reports on General Sani Abacha’s Death

-An active participant in Nigerian government coups in the 1980s and 1990s, Sani Abacha ruled Nigeria as Head-of-State from Wednesday, November 17, 1993, to Monday, June 8, 1998, when he died suddenly.
+An active participant in Nigerian government coups in the 1980s and 1990s, Sani Abacha ruled Nigeria as head of state from Wednesday, November 17, 1993, to Monday, June 8, 1998, when he died suddenly.

 The New York Times on July 11, 1998, advanced these rumours when it reported that intelligence analysts in the United States said there was evidence that General Sani Abacha was poisoned while in the company of three prostitutes.[1]
 The media house didn’t give any nationality.

-On July 15, 1998, the Irish Times, quoting the Nigerian government, reported that Abacha died of a heart attack on June 8.
+On July 15, 1998, the Irish Times, quoting the Nigerian government, reported that Abacha died of a heart attack on June 8.[2]
 But it went further to include the rumour that the deceased Nigerian dictator was poisoned with spiked apple juice while with prostitutes.
-It did not also mention any nationality.
+It did not mention any nationality.

-However, The Associated Press (AP) reported on June 8, 1998, that General Sani Abacha died of a heart attack, leaving the leadership of Africa’s most populous nation in limbo.
-It did not make mention any poisoning by sex workers.
+However, The Associated Press (AP) reported on June 8, 1998, that General Sani Abacha died of a heart attack,[3] leaving the leadership of Africa’s most populous nation in limbo.
+It did not mention any poisoning by sex workers.

 The news outlet went further to report that heavily armed soldiers sealed off Abacha’s home and office in the capital, Abuja, after his death.[4]
 Only the country’s top army officers were allowed to enter the premises.